MCT-master/mct-master.github.io/_posts/2022-11-28-jackeh-kristeic-optic-fibre-ensemble-technical.md

    <figcaption>Setting up the concert at the Science Library</figcaption>
 </figure>

+The two locations for this concert were 650m apart, or about 1.9 seconds at the speed of sound.
+Meanwhile LOLA, the specialist low-latency software we used, allows us to send audio and video between these locations in around 20-30ms.

 You can watch the full concert online [here](https://youtu.be/pIq6TP2ox5c?t=416) as part of the workshop.

 ## Technical Background